 An email newsletter is a periodical email sent by a person or business containing news, updates, or curated content from the topic that you signed up for.

-2) Why is a newsletter important for a content marketing strategy?
+2) Why is a newsletter important for my marketing strategy?

 As your newsletter produces quality content about a topic or area that you have expertise in, your business will become a reference as a source of information about that topic.
 And by creating a newsletter publishing routine, you promote customer loyalty, and gain the trust and respect in the eyes of your audience.